outragedpinkracoon/vim_notes/cheatsheet.md

 cw - deletes a word or to the end of a word based on the current cursor position then places you in insert mode.
 We can use this in the same manner as delete e.g. c$ will delete to the end of the line from the current cursor.

+## Insert the contents of a file
+:r {filename} - places the contents of a file under the current cursor location

 ## Search
 /{term}{enter} - search forwards for a term
 ?{term} - search backwards for a term